andrewmo15/CampusTravel/README.md

 # Terms and Conditions
 Last updated: Septeber 3, 2020

-This GT Travel Terms and Condition applies to your access to and use of the mobile app and its services (collectively, the "Services") provided by GT Travel ("GT Travel", "we", or "us").
-If you access or use our Services, you agree to these Terms and Conditions and accept to be bound by them.
-If you want to know how we collect, use, and share information about you when you use our Services, look below at our Privacy Policy
+This GT Travel Terms and Condition applies to your access to and use of the mobile app and its services provided by GT Travel ("GT Travel", "we", or "us").
+If you access or use GT Travel, you agree to these Terms and Conditions and accept to be bound by them.
+If you want to know how we collect, use, and share information about you when you use GT Travel, look below at our Privacy Policy.
 #### PLEASE READ THESE TERMS AND CONDITIONS TO UNDERSTAND OUR BASIC RULES.
 IF YOU DO NOT AGREE TO THESE TERMS AND CONDITIONS, PLEAES DO NOT USE OUR SERVICES.
 ## Your Account
 ### Creating and securing an account
-To create an account or use our Services, you must be at least 13 years old.
-If you are in the European Economic Area, you must be older than the age set forth by the laws of your country to create an account and use our Services.
+To create an account or use GT Travel, you must be at least 13 years old.
 If you are not of age, please obtain verifiable consent from your parent or legal guardian and send it to us with the contact information in the "Contact Us" section of this Terms and Conditions.
 Furthermore, you must be human to create your account.
-We do not permit any machine, robot, computer program, or anything similar to create an account to access our Services.
+We do not permit any machine, robot, computer program, or anything similar to create an account to access the services provided by GT Travel.
 Failure to abide by these rules will result in the immediate termination of your account.
-To use our Services, you may be asked to provide us with your first and last name, your email, your phone number, your Georgia Tech email, and a password.
+To use GT Travel, you may be asked to provide us with your first and last name, your email, your phone number, your Georgia Tech email, and a password.
 For more information, please visit our Privacy Policy (below) to understand what and how we collect, use, and share your personal information with others.
 You are solely responsible for maintaining the security of your account.
 We suggest that you create a strong password to properly secure your account.
 During the process of creating an account, we have required you to have a password that has at the minimum 6 characters, at least one numerical digit and at least one alphabetical character.
 However, to properly secure your account, we recommend that you add more to your password these these three requirements.
 If you suspect that another person has accessed your account without your consent, please immediately notify us by using the contact information provided in the "Contact Us" section of these Terms and Conditions.
 ### Using your account to access our services
-Our Services are for solely for your personal use and may not be shared with anyone else.
-GT Travel grants you a personal, non-transferrable, non-exclusive, and revocable account to use and access the Services permitted by these Terms.
+The services that we provide are solely for your personal use and may not be shared with anyone else.
+GT Travel grants you a personal, non-transferrable, non-exclusive, and revocable account to use and access GT Travel permitted by these Terms.
 If you are to use your account, you are not permitted to:
-1. sell, transfer, distribute, host, or in any way exploit the Services;
+1. sell, transfer, distribute, host, or in any way exploit GT Travel;
 2. use any data mining, data gathering, or data extration methods;
 3. test the vulnerability of our system or network or breah any security or authentication measures that we have installed;
-4. modify, prepare derivative works of, disassemble, decompile, or reverse engineer any part of the Services or Content; or
+4. modify, prepare derivative works of, disassemble, decompile, or reverse engineer any part of GT Travel; or
 5. access our services to create a similar, competitive product or service.
 Any attempt at using your account with any malicious intent as stated but not limited to what is above will result in the immediate termination of your account, personal infromation, listings, or any affliliations you have with GT Travel.
 ## Your Content